 And while Yasuke’s story has been told a few times previously through books and video games, this new project highlights some of the fantasy elements of the legend.

 Netflix’s Yasuke opens in an alternate war-torn Japan (1582) — on the battlefield during the daimyo wars.
-This is no ordinary fight, with magic and mechas taking center stage.
+This is no ordinary fight, with magic and mechas taking centre stage.

 In the Honno-Ji Temple, Yasuke and Nobunaga Oda argue over how to deal with their loss and life choices.
 Nobunaga’s army is pitted against the Dark General’s Dark Army, who have gained significant power from a supernatural force.
 With the temple overrun and burning, Yasuke wishes to flee, but Nobunaga has decided to commit seppuku (ritual suicide).